tomjoht/tomjoht.github.io/_restapicourse/restapi1_8.md

 * The `button` element has an onclick listener called `doIt` that fires when a user clicks the button.
 The `doIt` function contains the `.ajax` method.
 * The `.ajax` method takes various inputs (url, type, data, datatype, and success).
 * The response will be passed into the `data` argument of the success function.
-* The success function writes the response to the `output` tag on the page.
+* Success contains an anonymous function that writes the response to the `output` tag on the page.

 ## Customize the above code